 How else can you use sales automation?
 One-click upsells, context-based content delivery, sales triggers based on the customer’s position in the purchase journey, upsell recommendations…the list goes on.
 And best of all, every one of these options eliminates repetitive sales tasks that cost you money.

 Modern consumers turn to their mobile phones for almost everything.
 Even when they’re in a store, they use their mobile phones to check information on a product.
 Retail employees have known this for sometime and have reported that their sales performance would greatly improve if they have access to a mobile device to find relevant information for their customers.

 Make mobile devices a critical component of customer information delivery.
 With a relatively minor upfront investment, your staff could have all the product information they need to make the sale.

->

-> In today’s fast-paced mobile world, it’s imperative we acknowledge that traditional sales and marketing is all but dead.
+In today’s fast-paced mobile world, it’s imperative we acknowledge that traditional sales and marketing is all but dead.
+Oftentimes, it’s better to rely on new tech.
 For your company to survive, you must be willing to embrace the ever-changing business landscape and evolve with it.
 If you haven’t already, start by exploring your options today and you’ll be ready for what’s to come tomorrow.

->

-> What tools have you used to improve sales performance?
+What tools have you used to improve sales performance?
 Let us know in the comments.
 And if you have any ideas for future articles, write us at firstname.lastname@example.org.
 We’re always looking for new ideas!